AntiCope/meteor-python-addon/README.md

 ## Modifing Python code
 After first launch you should see `python` folder in `.minecraft/meteor-client`.
+This folder contains all python code. `mcapi` package is required in order for modules and commands to work properly.